BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-014-checkout-completion-error.md

 ![Bug evidence](../Screenshots/bug-014.png)

 ## Notes

-This defect is separate from other `error_user` defects because it affects the checkout completion workflow.
+This defect is separate from other `error_user` defects because it affects the checkout completion workflow specifically.
-For example, BUG-008 concerns the Remove button in the Shopping Cart, while BUG-015 concerns completing an order from the Checkout Overview page.
+For example, BUG-008 concerns the Remove button in the Shopping Cart, while this defect concerns completing an order from the Checkout Overview page.
-Although both defects affect `error_user`, they involve different application functions and should therefore be tracked separately.
+Although both affect `error_user`, they involve different application functions and are therefore tracked separately.

 ---